iamarkadyt/aacli/README.md

 # What is this?

-This CLI tool allows you to programmatically authenticate with AWS environments through IAM roles.
-It supports MFA authentication, which combined with temporary IAM credentials provided by authentication through IAM roles makes it a great way to authenticate with AWS environments in a secure manner.
+This CLI tool allows you to programmatically authenticate with AWS environments through IAM roles in a multi-account AWS Organization setup.
+It supports and requires MFA authentication which combined with temporary IAM credentials provided by authentication through IAM roles makes it a great way to authenticate with AWS environments in a secure manner.

 This means that packages listed below and any software dependent on them will be able to obtain access to AWS resources in the account that you choose to authenticate with.
 All of these libraries pull credentials from `~/.aws/credentials` file which this CLI tool updates upon every authentication.
 ```